I may get paid commission for purchases made after clicking a link in this post.

 Pen and paper or app?

-Personally, I find it easier and quicker to write my monthly, weekly and daily to do lists using pen and paper.
+Personally, I find it quicker and easier to write my daily to do lists using pen and paper.
 I find that any electronic system I try to use just gets in the way and slows me down… and often leads to unnecessary distractions!

 However, if you are more of an electronic systems / app type person, you can absolutely use the tips in this blog post in conjunction with the app of your choice!